What you need to know about tree ferns for a cool climate

 How to water a tree fern

-Tree ferns like a fairly damp climate.
-You should water them in a drought.
+These plants like a fairly damp climate.
+So you should water them in a drought.
 Stephen runs a hose over the whole trunk (because it’s a root system).
 He then returns a few minutes later and repeats it, because if a tree fern trunk has got very dry it may not absorb much water.
 He sometimes repeats that three or four times.

 Stephen says there is some debate about whether you can water tree ferns from the top.
 Some people believe it will cause the crown to rot.
 ‘However, I’ve watered my tree ferns from the top and have never lost any that way,’ he says.